‘The Walking Dead’ Season 9: Did A Star Just Reveal Their Death Via An Instagram Post?

 The image has since been removed from Butler’s Instagram account.
 However, Bleeding Cool managed to get a screenshot of the post before it was deleted.

 However, thanks to a trailer for Episode 15 of The Walking Dead Season 9, fans are now speculating it is Tammy and her family that Daryl’s (Norman Reedus) group is looking for.
 During the clip for Episode 15, it is noted that the provisions found belongs to Hilltop, where Tammy’s family lives.
-In addition, Daryl discovers that something — or someone — has been dragged away and the group then want to follow the tracks left behind.
+In addition, Daryl discovers that something — or someone — has been dragged away and the group then wants to follow the tracks left behind.

 Season 9 of AMC’s The Walking Dead will return to AMC on Sunday, March 24.
 The show is scheduled to air at 9 p.m.
 ET.
 Episode 15 is titled “The Calm Before,” and AMC lists the following synopsis.